 Upon arrival in Alberta, you will receive two (2) briefings.
 The initial briefing conducted upon arrival will provide general details on Alberta's Wildfire Management Program.
-The second briefing will occur when you arrive at the location of your assignment and will provide information specific to the work assignment including:
+The second briefing will occur when you arrive at the location of your assignment and will provide information specific including: